IDEA Faculty Fellows Program

 REQUEST FOR PROPOSALS

-The Executive Director of the LaunchLab is seeking proposals from faculty at WVU Morgantown, WVU Institute of Technology and Potomac State College for the fourth cohort of IDEA Faculty Fellows.
+The Hayhurst LaunchLab, with support from the Office of the Provost, is seeking proposals…”from faculty at WVU Morgantown, WVU Institute of Technology and Potomac State College for the fourth cohort of IDEA Faculty Fellows.

 - Provide students with multiple pathways to engage, apply and expand innovation, design and entrepreneurship to align with their personal level of interest and career aspirations,

 - Create a coordinated, strategic approach to innovation, design and entrepreneurship education and foster a collaborative and supportive academic culture for faculty and students.